 The history of McKee Scout Reservation is rich in diversity.
-Native Americans occupied east central Kentucky before the white people arrived.
-The Shawnee settlement of Eskippakithiki was less than 5 miles from the present day McKee.
+Native Americans occupied east central Kentucky before the early European settlers arrived.
+The Shawnee settlement of Eskippakithiki was less than 5 miles from the present day Camp McKee.
 Grape Knob would have offered a good observation point from which Daniel Boone or a Shawnee could view the surrounding land.
 The courthouse in Mt.
 Sterling was built with stone that was mined from Grape Knob when it served as a rock quarry.
 McKee has a special sense of place.

 Mrs. Gertrude P. McKee began piecing together the land that became known as McKee Scout Reservation on June 1, 1920.
 On March 31, 1945, seven tracts of land totaling more than 300 acres were deeded over to the Blue Grass Council of the Boy Scouts of America by P. L. and Gertrude McKee for one dollar.
 There were certain stipulations, one of which said that the land was to be used for scouting events and not "...cease to be used for the purposes herein set forth,..."
 The first official Camporee was held in 1946, and for several years after, fall camporees were held.
 Additional parcels of land were added in the late 1950's.
 This land is well situated on the borders of Montgomery and Powell counties, and now consists of more than 600 attractive acres.

 Early in 1958 the Executive Board and Professional Staff of the Blue Grass Council recognized the need for developing this property.
 At that time, W. T. Bishop was council president.
 Mr. Clair F. Vough, president of IBM, was chairman of the long range study which led to the Capital Campaign of 1958-59 that financed Camp McKee's early growth.